ericgitangu/little-lemon-backend/README.md

 # Django API Endpoints

+## Project objectives:

-## Using Djoser and DRF for Authentication on the project level - Coursera META specialization certification for the API final project
+1. Using Djoser and DRF for Authentication on the project level - Coursera META specialization certification for the API final project

-## User Endpoints note only admins can change users (IsAdmin)
+2. User Endpoints note only admins can change users (IsAdmin)

-## Users can only update their own info when authenticated (IsAuthenticated)
+3. Users can only update their own info when authenticated (IsAuthenticated)

-## API throttling implemented for unauthenticated users to 10 calls/min and 20 calls/mins for authenticated uses.
+4. API throttling implemented for unauthenticated users to 10 calls/min and 20 calls/mins for authenticated uses.

-##
+5. Endpoints - Users, Menu-items, Cart, Categories, Orders, Delivery Crews, Managers with granular access, users, managers and admins

 ## User Endpoints